-- The Little Seagull Handbook (Richard Bullock and Francine Weinberg) – MLA, APA, Chicago, CSE; links to sample papers and tasks like annotated bibliography.
+- The Little Seagull Handbook (Richard Bullock and Francine Weinberg) – MLA, APA, Chicago, CSE; links to sample papers and tasks like an annotated bibliography.

-- Writing Center at University of Wisconsin at Madison – APA, MLA, CSE, APSA, Chicago, numbered sources; this is a champion resource with many examples.
+- Writing Center at the University of Wisconsin at Madison – APA, MLA, CSE, APSA, Chicago, numbered sources; this is a champion resource with many examples.